Mid-Canada Corridor: Proposed Developments

 Developments were most comprehensively outlined within a document from Acres Limited, associated with Rohmer.
 The report outlined an evidence-based vision of development based on the then-availability of transportation infrastructure, climactic regions, soil quality and muskeg prevalence, mineral and water availability, hydroelectric potential and existing settlements, among others.

 The project called for three new potential new road and rail corridors.
 The first and largest was in a more-or-less straight line from Thunder Bay to Whitehorse, with overlap in the area of Flin Flon, Fort McMurray and Fort Nelson.
 A second corridor would more-or-less follow the MacKenzie River from Hay River to Inuvik.
 A third would connect transportation infrastructure in Newfoundland across the Strait of Belle Isle, either sharing Trans-Labrador Highway some of the distance toward Labrador City before diverging to create a new connection, before turning southwest to meet existing infrastructure around Chibougamau.
 These proposals totaled approximately 6600 kilometers of development in either road and rail, or both.
 Estimates of cost of the most expansive transportation infrastructure scenario at that time were approximately $2.75 billion dollars, or approximately $22 billion in 2021 dollars.
 The report preferenced creation of a railway ahead of a transcontinental highway, given the affordances rail gives to industry.
 The report also seems to indicate that integration of the corridor with the Hudson Bay Railway and expansion of docklands at Churchill.
 The report predicted that air travel would form a component of the corridor, especially the use of short-takeoff small aircraft and helicopters, and was generally bullish on VTOL capabilities in aircraft, cargo submarines to bypass icepack, hovercraft development and in helicopter cargo capacity.
 The report mentions pipeline technology, but does not make specific calls for creation of pipelines.
 The report is silent on electric grid integration or hydro corridors.

 The plan envisioned many smaller towns, but imagined large population centres in Fort Smith, Flin Flon, Thunder Bay, Timmins and Labrador City, as well as Whitehorse and the Noranda District/Val-d'Or.
 The report suggests that natural development will spring up around development of the infrastructure, but did call for some government role in designating sites.
 The report envisioned population increases of 500,000 in connection with the new population centres combined.
-The report indicated three models for construction, including traditional government funded projects, a second is a subsidy for private construction, and a third is establishing a Crown Corporation to issue bonds and then construct government-owned but privately leveraged projects.
-The plan called for at least initial subsidized incomes, subsidized amenities, and good amenity availability generally.
-This individual side incentivization was to be paired with industry incentives for creation.
+The report indicated three models for construction, one including traditional government funded projects, a second of subsidies for private construction, and a third establishing a Crown Corporation to issue bonds and then construct government-owned but privately leveraged projects.
+The plan called for at subsidized incomes—at least initially, subsidized amenities, and making amenities readily available.
+This resident quality-of-life and financial incentivization was to be paired with industry incentives for creation.
 Envisioned cities in the corridor would be of high-density, modelled off of Swedish developments in Svappavaara and Kiruna, to maximize proximity to amenities, allow for centralized life-support, and maximize exposure to sun.